kubemod/kubemod/README.md

 With the help of KubeMod ModRules one can alleviate such issues by intercepting the creation of resources and modifying them to perform the necessary modifications.

-There are a few typical use cases for using ModRules.
+That said, here are a number typical use cases for using ModRules.
+Some of them go beyond the original use case of fixing misbehaving operators.

 ### Sidecar injection